enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

-We have done our best to make Enzyme v3 as API compatible with v2.x as possible, however there are a hand full of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture.
+We have done our best to make Enzyme v3 as API compatible with v2.x as possible, however there are a hand full of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.

 Airbnb has one of the largest Enzyme test suites, coming in at around 30,000 enzyme unit tests.
 After upgrading Enzyme to v3.x in Airbnb's code base, 99.6% of these tests succeeded with no modifications at all.
-Most of the tests that broke we found to be easy to fix, and some we found to actually be depending on what could arguably be considered a bug in v2.x, and the breakage was desired.
+Most of the tests that broke we found to be easy to fix, and some we found to actually be depending on what could arguably be considered a bug in v2.x, and the breakage was actually desired.

 In this guide, we will go over a couple of the most common breakages that we ran into, and how to fix them.
 Hopefully this will make your upgrade path that much easier.
+If during your upgrade you find a breakage that doesn't seem to make sense to you, feel free to file an issue.

 ## Configuring your Adapter